Warm Compresses for Eye Care

 - Minimum 10 minutes per session

-- 15 minutes is often more effective
+- 15 minutes is often better

 Frequency